sitestacker/docs/_articles/install-site-stacker/install-on-production.md

 You have two options to initialize the sub-repositories:

-1. Using the `--all` flag to initialize *all* sub-repositories the user has access to.
+1. Using the `--all-subrepos` flag to initialize *all* sub-repositories the user has access to.
 2. Specifying each sub-repository individually, e.g. `templates/Wycliffe`.